Student Life

 Salpointe Catholic has a vibrant student government program that develops leadership skills and calls our elected council members to be servant-leaders.

-After a week of campaigning in the spring, the sophomores, juniors and seniors elect class officers and student body officers to represent them for the following school year.
-In addition to these officers, members-at-large are appointed to also act as class representatives on the council.
-There are approximately thirty-five elected and appointed members on the Student Council.
+After a week of campaigning in the spring, the freshmen, sophomores and juniors elect class officers and student body officers to represent them for the following school year.
+In addition to these officers, members-at-large are appointed to act as class representatives on the council.
+There are approximately thirty-five elected and appointed members on Student Council.

-The Student Council, known as STUCO, is then responsible for a multitude of student activities as well acting as student liaison to the faculty and administration.
-The STUCO members are enrolled in a daily Leadership class that is taught and facilitated by the Director of Student Activities.
+The Student Council, known as STUCO, is responsible for a multitude of student activities as well acting as student liaison to the faculty and administration.
+STUCO members are enrolled in a daily leadership class that is taught and facilitated by the Director of Student Activities.
 The class earns credit and students are graded as they learn about leadership and put their new skills into practice.

-Through their involvement in Freshman Orientation, Open House and Step-Up Day, the student council members are enthusiastic ambassadors for the school.
+Through their involvement in Freshman Orientation, Open House and Step-Up Day, student council members are enthusiastic ambassadors for the school.
 Their pep assemblies, dances, tail-gate parties and special theme days enliven the campus with spirit and fun.
-Their constant attention to service and the concern for causes in the local and global communities is evidenced by their Adopt-A-Family program, Clothing Drives and Random Acts of Kindness week.
-Their response to fellow students in need, whether through prayer or other kind of support, is immediate and genuine.
+Their constant attention to service and the concern for causes in the local and global communities is evidenced by their Adopt-A-Family program and clothing drives.
+Their response to fellow students in need, whether through prayer or other kinds of support, is immediate and genuine.

-STUCO performs a challenging and rewarding role in the Salpointe Catholic community and students who are interested in pursuing their leadership skills are always encouraged to get involved.
+STUCO performs a challenging and rewarding role in the Salpointe Catholic community and students who are interested in pursuing their leadership skills are always encouraged to become involved.

 If you have questions or concerns, contact Clare Sullivan Lechuga, Director of Student Activities